-Her office began a legal analysis of sports betting soon after the U.S. Supreme Court ruled in May that PASPA was unconstitutional.
+Her office began a legal analysis soon after the U.S. Supreme Court ruled in May that PASPA was unconstitutional.

-The analysis found that Title 18 in the Colorado Revised Statutes defines sports gambling as an “illegal activity,” and lawmakers would have to pass enabling legislation if they want to allow sports betting.
+The analysis found that Title 18 in the Colorado Revised Statutes defines sports gambling as an “illegal activity,” and lawmakers would have to pass enabling legislation if they want to allow it.
 Further she found that:

 The Colorado Supreme Court has ruled that betting on horse and dog races is not a lottery, and there is no material difference between betting on horse and dog races and betting on other types of sporting events.
 Commercial sports betting therefore falls outside the restrictions in Article XVIII, Section 2.

 Colorado voters previously voted against the idea of expanding gambling, after approving a 1992 constitutional amendment that granted “limited gaming” in Blackhawk, Cripple Creek and Central City.
-Coffman’s formal opinion says sports betting is not currently legal in those three cities.
+Coffman’s formal opinion says it’s not currently legal in those three cities.